sharwell/developer.rackspace.com/README.md

    $ git submodule update --init
    ```

 5. Run Vagrant to set up a VirtualBox VM running a development environment.
-Vagrant's rsync-auto command so edits you make on your development machine automatically trigger changes inside the VirtualBox VM.
+Vagrant's rsync-auto command so edits you make on your development machine automatically trigger changes inside the VirtualBox VM. **Note: This command will "hang" since it is watching for directory changes**.
+If you need to do more work in the Terminal, please open a new window and continue there.

     ```bash
     $ vagrant up && vagrant rsync-auto